jaikrishnap/Machine-learning-for-prediction-of-BCFAs/README.md

 The files `train_KRR.py` and `train_ANN.py` contain the minimal code necessary to train and save the kernel ridge regression and neural network models, respectively.
 You can use them as a starting point for your own training code.

 ## Citation
-If you use this code as part of your own work, please consider citing our corresponding research paper:
+If you use this code as part of your work, please cite our corresponding research paper:
 ```
 Romshoo, B., Patil, J., Michels, T., Müller, T., Kloft, M., and Pöhlker, M.: Improving the predictions of black carbon (BC) optical properties at various aging stages using a machine-learning-based approach, Atmos.
 Chem.
 Phys., 24, 8821–8846, https://doi.org/10.5194/acp-24-8821-2024, 2024.
 ```